marcobarilari/labMONSTER/README.md

 tmpfs           6,3G   88K  6,3G   1% /run/user/127
 ```

-### How do I know if someelse is using part or all the cpus/RAM?
+### How do I know if someone else is using part or all the cpus/RAM?

 run `htop` on the terminal, it is a "graphic" interface displaying live command running and by who, each cpu usage, and RAM usage.